ProductBuilders/productbuilders/docs/part3/ai-agents.md

 <div class="content-box">

+> "Vibe coding with AI isn't just about writing code—it's about having a conversation with your tools, exploring possibilities, and letting creativity flow naturally.
+It's like pair programming with a tireless partner who's always ready to help." - Andrej Karpathy

 Once your product & technical specs are ready, the first step is to translate those into an initial working codebase.
 AI can do this efficiently if prompted correctly.

 ### 📌 How to Prompt AI Agents to Write Code for You